blinkmobile/bm-identity.js/README.md

 #### Examples

 ```
-bm service login --username                     => Start a username and password login process and will prompt for both
+bm service login --username                     => Start a username and password login process which will prompt for both
-bm service login --username email@provider.com  => Start a username and password login process and will prompt for password only
+bm service login --username email@provider.com  => Start a username and password login process which will prompt for password only
-bm service login --email                        => Start a passwordless email login process and will prompt for an email address
+bm service login --email                        => Start a passwordless email login process which will prompt for an email address
 bm service login --sms +61412345678             => Start a passwordless sms login process
-bm service login                                => Will start a browser based login process.
+bm service login                                => Start a browser based login process.
-bm service logout                               => Will begin the logout process.
+bm service logout                               => Start the logout process.
 ```